eydamson-dev/orchard/README.md

 # Interface Development Test

-This repository hosts a dynamic project named "Orchard."
-Leveraging seamless CI/CD integration, our deployment pipeline is intricately configured to harness the power of GitHub Pages.
-A simple push to the main branch automatically initiates the deployment workflow.
+## CI/CD Setup
+This project is up and running on GitHub Pages, thanks to the smooth CI/CD setup.
+Just push a commit to the main branch, and after a successful build, the page using this via [https://eydamson-dev.github.io/orchard/](https://eydamson-dev.github.io/orchard/) 🌟

 ## Explore Orchard